Political Power and Market Power: Theory

 We are now in a position to state our final and main result.

-\begin{proposition} A merger between the two firms causes an increase in regulation and in the total amount of lobbying spending by the firms to the policy-maker when lobbying is over a common component.
-When instead lobbying is over a private component, the total amount of lobbying spending decreases with the merger. \end{proposition}
+\begin{proposition} A merger between the two firms can cause an increase or a decrease in regulation and in the total amount of lobbying spending by the firms to the policy-maker. \end{proposition}

-We have employed a special model, but the insight that a merger will have a differential impact on lobbying components carries over to more general settings.
+The proposition is proven by showing that in our two leading examples -- pure common good and pure private good -- the sign of the effect of a merger is opposite.

+The intuition is as follows.
 With $R$, lobbying produces a positive externality between firms because more spending by a firm benefits the other one.
 With $F$, it produces a negative externality because more spending from a firm hurts the other one (because it leads to higher quantity and thus lower price).
 From the industry perspective, in duopoly lobbying on $R$ is underprovided while lobbying on $F$ is overprovided.
 By merging, the firms solve the coordination problem and address the externality.
 For $R$, it means more lobbying.
 For $F$, it means less lobbying.\footnote{Given the way we modeled demand, with a monopoly, the remaining private component has the same effect as $R$ and, in the policy game, both $F$ and $G$ will be provided given the benefits that can be obtained from spreading lobbying resources between those two dimensions.
-Clearly, this result depends on our formulation, and it would be possible even to construct cases where the private component is eliminated altogether after a merger.} As for transfers, the key aspect for the reduction of lobbying transfers after the merger comes from the binding constraints in the transfer game.
-Before the merger, each firm has to compensate the policy maker a lot because the latter could otherwise set a ``bad'' individual component for that firm.
-After the merger, that threat is lost and total contributions do not need to be as high, but only reflect the cost to the policy maker.
-Although total lobbying may be lower, this does not imply that policy is necessarily better for consumers.

-From a welfare perspective, we emphasize one finding that ``market power begets political power.''
-Consumers are likely to pay the cost of a merger twice (of course, in the absence of merger efficiencies): mergers increase prices, as customary, and in addition, because of the merger, regulatory choices may be distorted further away from the social optimum.
-Both are forms of consumer harm, but the latter flows through the channel of public policy.
-This is unambiguously the case when lobbying is over a common component.
-When lobbying over a private component, there may be some countervailing forces.
-However, it is also possible that without competition from another lobby, the monopolist can more easily distort public policy away from its ideal.
-The remaining part of this paper tries to determine how these properties play out in our data.